randomsync/excel-testng/README.md

 If you have used [TestNG](http://testng.org) for your testing projects, you know about the features it provides as a framework for test execution, assertions and test reporting.
-The input to TestNG is an [XML file](http://testng.org/doc/documentation-main.html#testng-xml) that specifies which tests/classes will be a part of test execution and the parameters to pass on to the test methods.
-The other way is through your own code by using the TestNG object and creating your own XML classes that are a part of [org.testng.xml](http://testng.org/javadocs/org/testng/xml/package-summary.html) package.
+The input to TestNG can be in form of an [XML file](http://testng.org/doc/documentation-main.html#testng-xml) that specifies which tests/classes will be a part of test execution and the parameters to pass on to the test methods.
+The other ways are through command-line, ant etc. or your own code by using the TestNG object and creating your own XML classes that are a part of [org.testng.xml](http://testng.org/javadocs/org/testng/xml/package-summary.html) package.

 However, for end to end functional tests, it's much easier to specify the test runs in an Excel spreadsheet.
 This way, the same format can be used to document the test cases as well as to execute them.
 This project provides a way to do that.
 The test cases specified in Excel spreadsheet can be easily distributed to other team members for review, even those who may not need to know about how they will be executed.
 Once the test classes are created and tests are specified in Excel spreadsheet(s), they can be run simply like this:

-    ExcelTestNGRunner runner = new ExcelTestNGRunner("input.xls"); //this can be a single file or a directory, in which case all spreadsheets in that directory are parsed runner.run();                                    //run the tests
+    ExcelTestNGRunner runner = new ExcelTestNGRunner("input.xls"); //this can be a single file
+    			 //or a directory, in which case all spreadsheets in that directory are parsed runner.run();                                    //run the tests

 The ExcelTestNGRunner parses the spreadsheet(s) (it uses [apache poi](http://poi.apache.org/), so you need to include it in the classpath), creates TestNG XmlSuite(s) using the test specifications and runs them using TestNG (which also needs to be included in the classpath), which takes care of execution and reporting.
 More information on how the tests need to be formatted in the spreadsheet is below.